Though we have separated these dimensions out for the purpose of this lesson, please note that these dimensions are interconnected and interrelated.

 In an essay of at least 500 words, explore: as you have been studying Jediism during the IP have you noticed changes in your behavior?
 Explain.

-Assignment 6: Social Dimension
+Part 6: Social Dimension

 The temple structure (its ranks, its offices, its manner of being, and certainly its people) is the social construct in which Jediism (as TOTJO practices it) finds itself.
 A fundamental truth here also is that the Temple is a microcosm of the world.
 Learning how to interact here, where the consequences are not very severe, is one of the ways that we learn to interact with the world.